Emergency Medical Technician EMT Classes in Michigan

 c) If student does not pass NREMT exam: EMT student schedules retest with NREMT.

-Contact us for further FAQ or to keep you posted on future course dates.
+Contact us for further FAQ or to keep you posted on future course dates for EMT classes in Michigan.

 CONTACT US for any questions.